ucldc/ucldc-docs/docs/technical-docs/solr-api.md

   <p>string </p>
   </td>
   <td>
-  <p class=MsoNormal style='mso-margin-top-alt:auto;mso-margin-bottom-alt:auto;
+  <p>not indexed; holds the md5 of the best image found for image
-  line-height:normal'>not indexed; holds the md5 of the best image found for image objects this will then be passed to the thumbnail server for nicely sized images.
+  objects this will then be passed to the thumbnail server for nicely sized images.
 For now you can use md5s3stash to calculate url to image </p>